SourenP/pico_workshop/README.md

 ### Method

 - Learn by doing
-  - Lessons with exersices and homework for first half
+  - Tutorial style lessons with exersices and homework in first half
-  - Each student creates their own game for second half
+  - Students creates their very own game in second half

 ### Outcome